Sécurité Civile

 The emblem of Sécurité Civile which includes the international civil defense symbol.

 The Direction générale de la sécurité civile et de la gestion des crises (General directorate for civil defense and crisis management) is a civil defense agency of the French Government.
-It operates for the Ministry of the Interior and employs some 2,500 civilian and military personnel over 60 sites.
+It operates under the Ministry of the Interior and employs some 2,500 civilian and military personnel over 60 sites.
 Known as the Protection Civile until 1976, the Sécurité Civile is split into several branches: